 How is my suprapubic catheter changed?

-Usually a caregiver will do routine catheter changes for you.
+Usually a healthcare provider will do routine catheter changes for you.
 You or someone who helps take care of you may be taught how to change the catheter if you have it for a long time.
 You also need to know how to change the catheter in case it comes out accidently.
 This must be done right away because your stoma can close quickly.
 Do the following to change a suprapubic catheter:

 - Gather the items you will need: